DigitexOfficial/api-docs/source/index.html.md

 *The response object has no fields*

-> Example of a response to 'public/ping':
+> An example of a response from 'public/ping':

 ```javascript
 {}
 ```

-## Public - Anoouncement
+## Public - Announcement

 Get the latest public announcements.